-The fair value of the investment properties has been determined based on valuations obtained from independent valuers, who are an industry specialised in valuing these types of properties.
-One of the valuers is a local bank who has valued the local investment properties using the income capitalization approach, the other is a local reputable accredited valuer who has valued the local investment properties using the income capitalization approach.
+The fair value of the local investment properties has been determined based on valuations obtained from two independent valuers, who are an industry specialised in valuing these types of properties.
+One of the valuers is a local bank, the other is a local reputable accredited valuer.
 As required by the Capital Market Authority (CMA), the Group has selected the lower of these valuations.

-For foreign properties the valuation has been performed by a reputable accredited valuer who has valued these properties using the income capitalization approach.
+The fair value of the foreign properties the valuation has been performed by a reputable accredited valuer.